 Average Net Price: $17,945

 Highest Salary After Attending: $43,796

 The University of Akron is a public university in the United States.
 Established in 1870, it is one of the oldest universities in Ohio.
 In addition to its main campus in Akron, the university has regional campuses and study centers located in Cleveland, Columbus, and Wooster.
-The University of Akron is widely considered one of the nation’s premier metropolitan research universities.
-The University has grown and evolved to meet the needs of local, regional, and global communities through a combination of teaching, research, and service.
-In addition to meeting traditional academic goals such as teaching students how to think critically and creatively, the school has also become a STEM-centered institution focusing on areas such as engineering, business, technology, and healthcare.
+As a metropolitan research university, the University of Akron is widely regarded as one of the nation’s premier institutions.
+The university has adapted to the needs of various communities by combining teaching, research, and service.
+In addition to traditional academic objectives, the school has shifted towards a STEM-centered approach, prioritizing fields like engineering, business, technology, and healthcare.